ROHIT-J0SHI/ZYNC_BKD/zynk_backend/API_DOCUMENTATION.md

 - Aadhaar number must be unique across all interns
 - Bank account number must be unique across all interns (if provided)
 - All fields are optional - only include fields you want to update
+- **Note:** Interns cannot update joining date, internship duration, stipend amount, or stipend type.
+These are set by HR during onboarding.

 #### PUT `/api/interns/{internId}`
 Update intern details. **HR Only** - Requires HR JWT token.